OffBroadway/flippydrive/source/updates.rst

 You can then place the file on the root of your microSD card.
 It must be named ``update.fpkg`` in order for the FlippyDrive to detect the update properly.

-In order to start the update, you must hold down ``X`` on the P1 controller while turning on the GameCube.
+In order to start the update, you must hold down :kbd:`X` on the P1 controller while turning on the GameCube.

 There is an alternative to doing this where you can create an empty file called ``forceupdate`` on the root of the microSD card as well.
-This will do the same thing as holding down ``X`` and force the FlippyDrive to do a software update when it starts.
+This will do the same thing as holding down :kbd:`X` and force the FlippyDrive to do a software update when it starts.

 .. _usbinstall: